Indiana Jones: The Pinball Adventure

 Indiana Jones: The Pinball Adventure is a 1993 widebody pinball game designed by Mark Ritchie (the younger brother of acclaimed pinball designer Steve Ritchie) and released by Williams.
 It is based on the first three Indiana Jones movies and is the second of WMS' SuperPin series of widebody games, releasing after The Twilight Zone and before Star Trek: The Next Generation.
+It is the first pinball machine to use the DCS sound system.

 One of these machines, with a customized cabinet with wooden siderails and bamboo on the legs, was in the same location in Disneyland for about 30 years; most of that time it was the Indiana Jones Adventure Outpost, the shop for Indiana Jones Adventure.
 Until 2022 this cabinet was unique, when it inspired an almost identical recreation cabinet to be manufactured with slight improvements.

 Another machine, simply titled Indiana Jones, was released in April 2008 by Stern Pinball.
 This includes elements from the fourth film, Indiana Jones and the Kingdom of the Crystal Skull in addition to the first three films.